stuartpb/lumpkin/README.md

 ## Base options

-Every base option to Lumpkin can be defined as either a
+Every base option to Lumpkin can be defined as either a command-line argument or an environment variable.

 Most of these short options are aliases/overrides for deeper options: